maelle/simplymaelle/content/post/2024-06-11-good-git-history/index.md

 ## To branch or not to branch

-With the first method of re-writing history I'll present, you could get away with working on the default branch as long as you do not push.
+With the second method of re-writing history I'll present, you could get away with working on the default branch as long as you do not push.
 However, I'd really recommend creating a branch before you start working on whatever task you've assigned yourself, be it a bug fix, new feature or some refactoring.
 It feels safer, and it's a good habit to take.

 On the default branch, you can't force push, whereas in your own branch, you can push regularly as your work, as a backup of sorts, then rewrite history, then force push.